-It's time to renew your FIG membership.
-Click Membership (below) now!
+Is it time to renew your FIG membership?
+If so, click Membership (below) now!

 The Free Inquiry Group, Inc. (FIG) is a non-profit organization founded in 1991.
 We meet once a month to engage with timely and often provocative speakers.
 See our Home Page for descriptions, dates, and times of upcoming programs.